NOUR-2025/Project-Introductions/projects.md

 ## Alejandro Ciuba

 **Title:** Working with langauge communities in the field of low-resource NLP **Summary:** This work is a literature survey exploring how the NLP research field currently works with speakers of low-resource languages.
-Low-resource languages are those where NLP systems (e.g., machine translation, autocomplete, datasets) are sparsely available.
-This work examines in what ways do researchers interact with speakers from these communities and discusses paths going forward to foster better community relations.
+Low-resource languages are those where NLP systems (e.g., machine translation, autocomplete, datasets) are sparsely available. **ADD DISCUSSION ON HCI!** This work examines in what ways do researchers interact with speakers from these communities and discusses paths going forward to foster better community relations.